rjhoppe/homelab-ez/watchtower/index.md

 For more information, you can refer to the [official documentation](https://containrrr.dev/watchtower/).

-## Notes

-A place for notes about the watchtower service.

 ## Docker Compose Configuration

 This is the configuration for the `watchtower` service.